AllanZambrano/type/_posts/2020-04-13-django-scrapy.md

 First of all we'll need to install and create a new project using scrapy, if you don't know how to install it just follow this [installation guide](http://doc.scrapy.org/en/latest/intro/install.html).
 There's a pretty cool [tutorial](http://doc.scrapy.org/en/latest/intro/tutorial.html) as well that shows you the basic.

-## scrapy-djangoitem
+## Extention: scrapy-djangoitem

 We will need to install the following extension that allows you to define Scrapy items using existing Django models.
-More details on their [GitHub Page](https://github.com/scrapy-plugins/scrapy-djangoitem).
+More details on their [GitHub](https://github.com/scrapy-plugins/scrapy-djangoitem).

 ```cmd
 pip install scrapy-djangoitem
 ```

 ## Django Model

 First of all, let's create a new model for the crawled data.

 ```python
 # models.py
 from django.db import models